 A primary motivation for this project is making field recordings available to those recorded and their descendants.
 We have sent copies of recordings to the Vanuatu Cultural Centre, the University of New Caledonia, the Institute of Papua New Guinea Studies and to Rapa Nui.

-PARADISEC is a consortium of three universities: the Universities of Sydne and Melbourne, and the Australian National University.
+PARADISEC is a consortium of three universities: the Universities of Sydney and Melbourne, and the Australian National University.
 Thanks to the wonders of modern technology, operational functions are distributed across the participating campuses.
-PARADISEC is directed by a Steering Committee of representatives from these four universities.
-The director is Dr Linda Barwick, University of Sydney and the Project Manager is Dr Nick Thieberger, University of Melbourne.
+PARADISEC is directed by a Steering Committee of representatives from these three universities.
+The PARADISEC Director is Dr Nick Thieberger and the Sydney Director is Prof Linda Barwick.

 At the University of Sydney we are hosted by the Faculty of Arts.
-Our University of Melbourne base is in the Department of Linguistics and Applied Linguistics.
-At the Australian National University we are hosted by the Research School of Pacific and Asian Studies.
-Our distributed project operations have been made possible by the high bandwidth dedicated research and education network Grangenet and the data storage facility of the National Computational Infrastructure Facility.
+Our University of Melbourne base is in the School of Languages and Linguistics.
+At the Australian National University we are hosted by the ANU College of Asia and the Pacific.
+Our distributed project operations have been made possible by the high bandwidth dedicated research and education network AARNet and the data storage facility of the Research Data Storage Infrastructure.
 We archive our audio data to international standards and formats for digital preservation using the Quadriga Audio Archiving system.